Why is car insurance so expensive?

 “Absolutely.
 So when you think about what an insurer is doing when you have an accident, especially a property damage accident, insurance is for injuries and property damage.
 Those car prices you’re talking about are part of the property damage.
 What we saw after COVID, especially with supply chain dysfunction as such, is that car repair costs went up and they didn’t go down like a lot of things after COVID, like a lot of inflated prices.
 So there’s that.

-“And also the fact that, you know, cars are more expensive than ever.
+“And also the fact that cars are more expensive than ever.
 They have more technology than ever.
 It’s going to cost more to repair your car.
 When someone makes a claim, it’s more costly to insure, and they’ll raise rates over time.”

 Health care is more expensive.
 Is that part of this, too?